/

 Not as a result of registration.
 Property owners who donate historic preservation easements, participate in the federal or state tax credit programs, or accept a federal grant must abide by certain restrictions on alterations or demolitions associated with those programs.
 Otherwise, only local building codes and permit requirements must be satisfied, as with any property.

 Not necessarily.
-Only easements protect property in perpetuity.
 Registration informs owners, local planners, government agencies, and others involved in land-use planning of the existence of a historic resource.
-Neither the National Historic Preservation Act nor the Code of Virginia, however, requires property owners, developers, or government agencies to avoid affecting or destroying historic resources.
+Neither the National Historic Preservation Act nor the Code of Virginia requires property owners, developers, or government agencies to avoid affecting or destroying historic resources.
 The National Historic Preservation Act does require, however, that federal agencies take historic properties into account when planning projects.
-In many cases, state and federal agencies work around the historic property or mitigate the effects of a project on the property.
-However, in most cases, the federal or state project usually proceeds even if it affects or destroys the resource.
-In some instances, the force of public opinion has persuaded developers or government agencies to spare a registered property.
+State and federal agencies work with the public and property owners to mitigate the effects of a project on the historic property.
+A federal or state project usually will proceed even if it affects or destroys the historic resource; in some cases, however, a project may be redesigned to avoid the resource.
+DHR’s Review & Compliance Division manages federal and state undertakings that are subject to these procedures.

 No. The Register criteria apply to places of local as well as of national or statewide significance.
-Many places are listed in the registers because they exemplify themes or architectural styles important in local history.
+Many places are listed in the registers due to their architectural, engineering, or archaeological significance.
+Historic properties that are significant for their association with important historic events, trends and patterns of development, and individuals also are listed in the Registers.

-No. Listing in the National Register of Historic Places or the Virginia Landmarks Register does not require that you open your house to the public.
+No. Listing in the National Register of Historic Places or the Virginia Landmarks Register does not require that you open a building or make your property accessible in any way to the public.
+Private property rights are not curtailed by listing in the Registers.

 Many factors affect the value of real estate: location, improvements, supply and demand, zoning, surroundings, local and national economic conditions, business cycles, and actions of national, state, and local governments.
 Changes in any of these factors may increase or decrease the value of property.
-Registration itself appears to have little effect, although one would expect well-kept, attractive, older properties and neighborhoods to experience rising values over the long run.
+Registration itself has not been shown to have any influence on property values.

 Yes.
 However, property owners in districts already can receive the same benefits as owners of individually listed properties.
-In other words, if a property is listed as a contributing structure within the district, it is already “just as registered” as if it were listed individually.
+In other words, if the district’s nomination includes the resource as contributing to the district, that property already is “just as registered” as if it were listed individually.
+If, however, a resource has been classified as noncontributing in the district’s nomination, it may be eligible for individual listing.
+Property owners are encouraged to review DHR’s evaluation and nomination process when contemplating whether they want to nominate their property for individual listing in the Registers.

-Yes.
-Although aluminum or vinyl siding is not a recommended treatment for historic buildings that predate the introduction of such siding (it conceals the historic fabric and may damage it through moisture retention), the national and state registers do not definitively exclude vinyl-sided buildings from consideration.
-A property must, however, retain physical integrity in order to be registered; non-historic and/or unsympathetic alterations tend to erode integrity.
+Aluminum or vinyl siding is not a recommended treatment for historic buildings that predate the introduction of such siding because it may conceal historic features and/or may damage underlying historic material due to moisture retention.
+The national and state registers do not definitively exclude vinyl-sided buildings from consideration.
+A property must, however, retain physical integrity sufficient to convey its historic significance in order to be listed in the Registers.
+Non-historic and/or unsympathetic alterations tend to erode physical integrity.
+The cumulative effect of alterations may make a property not eligible for the Registers.
+Property owners are encouraged to review DHR’s evaluation and nomination process when contemplating whether they want to nominate their property for individual listing in the Registers.

-Listing in the national or state registers in no way affects the transfer of property from one owner to another, or any other rights or responsibilities of property ownership.
+Listing in the Registers in no way affects the transfer of property from one owner to another, or any other rights or responsibilities of property ownership.

 Contact Us